puppeteer/puppeteer/docs/guides/page-interactions.md

 By default, locators inherit the timeout setting from the page.
 But it is possible to set the timeout on the per-locator basis.
-A [TimeoutError](https://pptr.dev/api/puppeteer.timeouterror/) will be thrown if the element is not found or the preconditions are not met withing the specified time period.
+A [TimeoutError](https://pptr.dev/api/puppeteer.timeouterror/) will be thrown if the element is not found or the preconditions are not met within the specified time period.

 ```ts